 The area is very pretty and green, and often covered with a magical mist creeping down from above.
 This general location has also been used in the movie ‘Skyfall’ and the television series ‘Outlander’ so you might recognise those when driving past the epic landscapes.
-Here’s a shot of me posing in front of the mountain ridges!

 Eilean Donan Castle